PayPal: A Digital Payment Solution for Everyone

 Dispute Resolution

 In case of transaction disputes, PayPal's resolution process can be lengthy.
-As a trader, you must keep records for any transactions to support your claims during disputes.
+As a trader, you must keep records for transactions to support your claims.

 Withdrawal Times